guillemdelgado/mcv-m5/README.md

 ### Results
 Results of the different experiments.
 ### How to run the code
-Instructions for using the code
+Instructions for using the code in ./code
 ### Goals
 Indicate the level of completeness of the goals of this week
 ### Slides